nvohra0016/nvohra0016.github.io/_talks/neural_network1.md

 ---
 title: "[WIP]: Neural Networks I: First Network from Scratch"
 collection: talks
-excerpt:"We describe the framework of neural networks and build an example from scratch using NumPy."
+excerpt: "We describe the framework of neural networks and build an example from scratch using NumPy."
 date: 2025-11-15
 ---